-- A. TITLE.
-The title APHA Superior Youth Champion will be awarded to any Youth/horse combination which meet the qualifying Rules YP-010., YP-015. and YP-020. and these Title/Award requirements. - B. NO TIME LIMIT IN EARNING POINTS.
-Points toward an APHA Superior Youth Championship need not be earned in any one year.
-They may be accumulated until the youth exhibitor reaches the eighteenth year age limit. - C. POINTS.
-The Youth/horse combination have won a total of at least 270 points in recognized Youth halter and Youth performance classes in APHA approved "A" shows. - Halter.
+- Halter.
 At least 30 of those points have been won in Youth halter classes and of these 30 points a maximum of 15 points may be earned as a yearling. - Performance.
-At least 240 of those points have been won in the Youth performance classes specified in Rule YP-025, excluding categories VIII through X. - Superior Event.
+At least 240 of those points have been won in the Youth performance classes specified in Rule YP-025, excluding categories VIII through X. - 3.
+Superior Event.
 Have earned a Superior in four (4) of the categories specified in Rule YP-025, excluding categories VIII through X. - ROM.
 Have earned a ROM in four of the categories specified in Rule YP-025, excluding categories VIII through X, in an event other than that in which the qualifying Superiors were won. - D. AWARD.
 In the event that this title is awarded, an appropriate award shall be prepared and presented to the Youth exhibitor of the said horse at the next AjPHA Banquet of the American Junior Paint Horse Association. - E. RETROACTIVE.
 This award shall be retroactive.